 “To me, it is a privilege to go to the Great Barrier Reef.
 Even though I go multiple times every week, I still believe I am one of the luckiest people in the world.
 I always take a moment every day I am out there, just to look at it and appreciate it.”

 It’s a big place, so let’s narrow it down for you.
 For Gareth, the outer Great Barrier Reef is the place to be and here’s some of his favourite dive sites.
-“Off Cairns, there’s one dive sight called T5 Canyons with nearly 100% live coral coverage, that’s on the outer wall of Thetford Reef.
+“Off Cairns, there’s one dive sight called T5 Canyons, that’s on the outer wall of Thetford Reef.
 Flynn Reef has Ski Slopes, Three Sisters on Milln Reef and Troppos on Norman Reef.
 Off Port Douglas, on the Agincourt Reefs, I like Gary’s Gut, The Point and Barracuda Bommie.
 In the Ribbons (even further north, accessible on a liveaboard dive boat), definitely Steve’s Bommie.”